Skip to main content

 As chair, he supported the creation of our biennial undergraduate conference, Undergraduate Mathematics Day, and he funded the Electronic Proceedings of Undergraduate Mathematics Day to give student presenters a publication outlet.
 He significantly expanded the biennial Alumni Career Seminar, and both events are anchored by the annual Kenneth C. Schraut Lecture.

-Dr. Evwaraye believes that mentoring is the best tool for positively impacting the lives of our students.
-He has encouraged minority students to work in his laboratory to gain skills that are not ordinarily taught in basic physics courses and is known to have purchased, at his own expense, computers and printers for a number of students.
-He was the Campus director of STARS from 1996-2010, and has encouraged underrepresented groups in STEM through his leadership with STARS over the last 30-plus years.
+Dr. Evwaraye believed mentoring was the best tool for positively impacting the lives of our students.
+He encouraged minority students to work in his laboratory to gain skills that are not ordinarily taught in basic physics courses and is known to have purchased, at his own expense, computers and printers for a number of students.
+He was the Campus director of STARS from 1996-2010, and encouraged underrepresented groups in STEM through his leadership with STARS over the last 30-plus years.

-Dr. Evwaraye is an effective and challenging teacher.
-He brings out the best in our talented physics majors, preparing them for further studies at elite graduate programs.
+Dr. Evwaraye was an effective and challenging teacher.
+He brought out the best in the talented physics majors, preparing them for further studies at elite graduate programs.
 Before coming to UD, Dr. Evwaraye helped establish The University of Port Harcourt in Nigeria where he was physics chair, dean and provost.
 In 1987, he became a Fellow of the Nigerian Academy of Science.
 It was in Nigeria that Dr. Evwaraye first met the Marianists.

-Dr. James Farrelly has been a faculty member at UD for 55 years.
+Dr. James Farrelly was a faculty member at UD for 55 years.
 He earned tenure in 1974 and was promoted to the rank of Professor in 1988.
-He has advocated for faculty on the faculty board for over 30 years.
+He advocated for faculty on the faculty board for over 30 years.

 Every year an alum calls the department looking for him, just to tell him thanks.
 The department thanks him, too.
 The department will not be the same without him.